 Josah laughed.
-“Someone put some dry meat strips wrapped in a cloth.
+“Someone put dried meat strips in my pouch, wrapped in a cloth.
 It’s not a lot, but I’ll share what I have.”

 He reached into his pouch and produced the wrapped meat.
 Josah walked around and gave everyone two strips.
 “Do you have any ale in that pouch of yours?” chuckled Graybard.
 His laugh got stronger and louder, making the boys snicker.

-The meat strips were dry but enough to push the hunger pangs aside.
-There was something about a warm fire that drew people together.
-Flames dancing, casting their light around the makeshift camp, made it mesmerizing.
+The meat slices were thick and salty enough to quell the hunger pangs for a while.
+As the group sat around the fire, each drew silent.
+There was something about a warm fire that brought people together.
+Flames cast their light around the makeshift camp, dancing and consuming branches.

-The boys had spent many evenings in the past, sitting down in silence, staring at flames and sky.
+The boys, in the past, spent many evenings sitting down in silence, staring at flames and open sky.
 But it seemed too quiet for Graybard.
-“Tell me, lads,” he started, “what brought you to Rylie Glen?”
+“Tell me, lads,” he started, “What brought you to Rylie Glen?”

 They looked at each other before Conall replied.
 “There was a man in Bon Abbi that passed away before the planting season.
 We’re going there to pay our respects.”

 Graybard nodded his head, acknowledging this was a good thing to do.
 Josah relaxed when Caleb filled the night with stories of sailing on the Molly Red.
-The combination of the flames, evening shadows, and laughter made the stories exciting.
+The combination of fire, evening shadows, and laughter made the stories exciting.

 Caleb then asked Graybard to share something about himself.
 He started with a humble, “Well, there’s not much to tell.
 I came to Rylie Glen ’bout three years ago.
 Before that, I lived in Buberra.
 Have you ever been there?”